Ultimate Belize Itinerary (1 or 2 Weeks) for Adventure Lovers

 How to Get Around Belize

 - Private & Shared Shuttles: Private shuttles in Belize are affordable, convenient, and safe.
-If you’d rather not rent a car and drive yourself, shuttles are the next best option!
-This website offers plenty of affordable private and shared shuttle routes!
+If you'd rather not rent a car and drive yourself, shuttles are the next best option!

 - Buses: It’s easy and cheap to move around Belize by bus, but it takes quite a bit longer than traveling by car or shuttle!
-There is a network of nationwide yellow school buses (AKA local “chicken buses” sometimes painted in spirited Rasta colors), and modern diesel buses operated by Floriala.
-Buses travel to/from Belize City, Hopkins, San Ignacio, and even down to Placencia and Punta Gorda, just to name a few towns.

-- Domestic Flights: There are many domestic flights throughout Belize, and airports such as Dangriga Airport and Caulker Airport offer quick flights around the country.
+- Domestic Flights: There are many domestic flights throughout Belize, and airports such as Dangriga Airport and Caye Caulker Airport offer quick flights around the country.
 The small “puddle jumper” planes that fly to the cayes offer spectacular views of the Caribbean Sea from above!

-Now that all of the need-to-know facts are out of the way, let’s dive into the nitty gritty of our Belize itinerary for 1-2 weeks.
+Now that all of the need-to-know facts are out of the way, let’s dive into the nitty-gritty of our Belize itinerary for 1-2 weeks.

 From the turquoise waters and teeming reefs of the Caribbean Sea to the hiking trails, waterfalls, and swimming holes deep in the jungles, this itinerary will take you on the adventure of a lifetime!